jcondor98/statistics/docs/thesis.md

 ## Theoretical background

-In this section we will give a brief theoretical background necessary to properly understand the presented reaserch works.
+In this section we will give a brief theoretical background necessary to properly understand the presented research works.

 ### Online algorithms